daos-stack/daos/doc/admin/pool_operations.md

 #### Removing an entry from the ACL

-To delete an entry for a given principal, or identity, in an existing pool ACL:
+To delete an entry for a given principal in an existing pool ACL:

 ```bash
 $ dmg pool delete-acl --pool <UUID> --principal <principal>
 ```

-The principal corresponds to the principal/identity portion of an ACE that was set during pool creation or a previous pool ACL operation.
+The principal corresponds to the principal portion of an ACE that was set during pool creation or a previous pool ACL operation.
 For the delete operation, the principal argument must be formatted as follows: